 Swarovski and Central Saint Martins have worked together for 17 years, and the relationship goes from strength to strength.
-As a result of the brand's commitment to sustainability 2019 has seen Swarovski and Central Saint Martins launch their Conscious Design Partnership which will result in the publication of an online hub - a digital resource for designers - later this year.
+As a result of the brand's commitment to sustainability 2019 saw Swarovski and Central Saint Martins launch their Conscious Design Partnership with the Jewellery, Textiles and Materials programme which has resulted in the publication of the online Swarovski Conscious Design Hub.
 The brand has also increased the number of scholarships it offers our students from two to eight across our BA Jewellery Design and BA Fashion Design programmes.

 "We are delighted to continue our collaboration with Central Saint Martins which has been challenging and supporting some of the UK’s most talented jewellery design students for over a decade.”

 Nadja Swarovski, member of the Swarovski Executive Board

 Jewellery Design Project 2019 - Dior and the Aurora Borealis Crystal

 In 2019 the Swarovski x Central Saint Martins jewellery project invited students to create concepts inspired by Swarovski's iconic Aurora Borealis cyrstal and the Christian Dior: Designer of Dreams exhibition that was held at the Victoria & Albert Museum.

 Thirty two BA Jewellery Design students developed a creative response to the project brief which championed the Aurora Borealis stone.
 Ten of these students were shortlisted, selected by a panel of industry experts including Kate Filmer-Wilson (Executive Vice President of Operations at Swarovski) and jewellery designer Shaun Leane.
 Their work was exhibited at a special showcase event and cocktail reception hosted by Swarovski at the Victoria & Albert Museum.